geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_02_Lab2_Ex1_Manage_Users_and_Groups.md

 5. Validate that the **Inside Sales** group has been recovered.
 To do this, go to the **Microsoft 365 Admin Center** in your Internet Explorer browser, select **Groups** from the left-hand navigation pane, and then under it select **Groups** to display the list of groups.

 6. Verify that the **Inside Sales** group has been restored and is present in the list of groups.
+If the Inside Sales group does not appear, wait a minute or two and then select the **Refresh** icon to the right of the URL in Internet Explorer.

+7. You now want to verify that the recovery process correctly updated the group's membership.
+From the **Groups** windows, select the **Inside Sales** group.

+8. In the **Inside Sales** window, select the **Members** tab. **Alan Yoo** and **Ada Russell** should appear as members of the group.

+9. Close the **Inside Sales** window.

-7. Leave your browser windows open so that they’re ready for the next task.
+10. Leave your browser windows open so that they’re ready for the next task.

 # End of Lab 2